 As part of the 2020 RACT Demonstration for the 2015 8-hour ozone NAAQS, as well as the Supplemental RACT Demonstration section presented earlier in this chapter, the evaluation of feasible measures has already been conducted for stationary sources.
 As such, this section focuses on the area sources.
-To identify emission sources with significant VOC or NOx emissions, the 2018 baseline planning emission inventory, segregated by the 3-digit Equipment Identification Code (EIC), was used.
+To identify emission sources with significant VOC/NOx emissions, the 2018 baseline planning emission inventory, segregated by the 3-digit Equipment Identification Code (EIC), was used.
 As presented in Table 6-8, the area sources account for 43 percent of VOC emissions and 3 percent of NOx emissions in the Coachella Valley.
 South Coast AQMD rules and regulations applicable to these area sources are also listed in Table 6-3.
 These rules and regulations had been evaluated as part of the 2012 AQMP RACM, 2016 AQMP RACM, and 2020 RACT Demonstrations.
-To capture all potential emission reduction opportunities for area sources, a supplemental RACM evaluation has also been conducted for this Plan by evaluating the rules and regulations adopted from February 2016 to August 2020 in other air quality agencies in ozone nonattainment areas.
-These air districts and state agencies are selected based on the severity of the ozone pollution, and they are listed below:
+As demonstrated in the 2016 AQMP RACM evaluation, the requirements in South Coast AQMD rules and regulations are generally as stringent as, or more stringent than, the requirements in other air districts/agencies.